Skip to main content

 If you are trying to find the perfect plane, this article may help you.
 A bit of my flying background: I have almost 800 hrs in two Cessna 182 models.
 I bought a 1966J before my first flight lesson and used it for training, then flew it for 10 years.
 My home field was at 7,200 MSL, with summer DAs at 9-10K.
 The 182 had no problem with those altitudes.
 It helped that it had a 260 hp Norland STC.
 I have now owned a 1976P for 4+ years.
 I think this is the best year for 182, which I explain below.
 I highly recommend you train in your 182.
 The day after you get your PPL, you will have a huge confidence and safety in that plane.
 I am a VFR pilot and use the plane to sight see, shoot aerial photos, and visit places with friends and family.
 I have landed at some pretty big airports, like SLC, ABQ, TUS, HNL, ANC, and flown through some busy airspaces (Bay area, LA area, NYC, Seattle, Phoenix...).
 I have flown from New Mexico to Alaska and back in 18 days.
 With a Cessna 182, you can fly 3

-Tesla Y long range and Nissan Leaf SV: a mini review after 3 years of ownership
+Tesla Y long range and Nissan Leaf SV: a mini review after ~4 years of ownership

-Intro to electric vehicles (EVs) (updated in December 2023) This may be a good time to switch from internal combustion engine (ICE) to electric vehicles (EVs) for a lot of people.
+This review was updated in November 2024 Intro to electric vehicles (EVs) This may be a good time to switch from internal combustion engine (ICE) to electric vehicles (EVs) for a lot of people.
 Good reasons to buy/own an EV: They can be super fun to drive.
 A Tesla can be as fast and handle as well as some super cars.
 The acceleration and cornering are a lot of fun.
-They are much cheaper to run, if you charge them at home (and your electric rates are not very high).
+They are much cheaper to run, if you charge them at home and your electric rates are not very high.
 In Seattle, it costs 2.5-3 cents per mile to run our EVs (10 cents per kWh).
-Our gas SUVs used to cost us about 20 cents per mile, when you include the fuel and regular maintenance.
+Our gas SUVs used to cost us about 20 cents per mile, when you include the fuel and scheduled maintenance.
 Please check your rates to get accurate numbers.
 They are super easy to operate.
 In our busy lives, even going to a gas station can be a chore.
 With an EV, pull into your garage and plug it in.
 There is no scheduled maintenance, ever.
-No oil changes, no tune-ups, no timing belts, etc. You will not even need brake pads, since the motors brake
+No oil changes, no tune-ups, no timing belts, etc. You will not even need brake pads, since